 About Friedman Place

-Friedman Place is a supported living community for blind and visually impaired adults.
+Friedman Place is a supported living community for adults who are blind and visually impaired.

 Located on the northwest side of Chicago and accessible to its many cultural, social, and educational opportunities, Friedman Place encourages residents' self-determination and independence.
 We are not just a residence but a vibrant community in which people with impaired vision can reach their full potential.